 Many Individuals Struggle To Understand Their Eating Disorder

-Eating disorders come in a wide variety of forms, impacting men and women of all ages and economic statuses.
-One in 10 men and women in the US suffer from a “clinically significant” eating disorder at some point in their lives.
+Eating disorders come in a wide variety of forms, impacting men and women of all ages and economic status.
+One in 10 men and women in the U.S. suffer from a “clinically significant” eating disorder at some point in their lives.
 Anorexia alone is the third most common chronic illness among adolescents.
 And many Americans go through a period of emotional eating in an effort to numb, distract or distance themselves from difficult emotions.
-The root of all abnormal eating lies in feeling unloved or unworthy, and food becomes a substitute for the happiness or love missing in other parts of your life.
+The root of all abnormal emotionally-related eating lies in feeling unloved or unworthy, and food becomes a substitute for the happiness or love missing in other parts of your life.

 Diagnosing an eating disorder is often complicated.
-Even within a diagnosis – Anorexia or Bulimia, for example – the cause, symptoms and solution are rarely cut and dry.
+Even within a diagnosis – Anorexia or Bulimia, for example – the cause, symptoms and solution are rarely cut and dried.
 Some people fit the syndrome not officially recognized yet but called Orthorexia, which means “a fixation on righteous or pure eating.”
 Additionally, some adults and adolescents are diagnosed with an eating disorder not otherwise specified (EDNOS).
 As a result, it can be hard to find experienced and effective support and guidance as you try to understand and recover from the challenges you are facing.

 Eating Disorder Treatment Can Help You Get Your Life Back

-During your first sessions, we will review the current and past struggles that brought you to our office in order to determine how often we should meet (which may be up to twice each week in severe cases).
-We’ll also immediately work with you to establish an eating disorder treatment team if desirable, which may include your physician, psychiatrist, nutritionist and/or a support group or eating disorder therapy group.
+During your first sessions, we will review the current and past struggles that brought you to my office in order to determine how often we should meet (which may be up to twice each week in severe cases).
+I will also immediately work with you to establish an eating disorder treatment team if desirable, which may include your physician, psychiatrist, nutritionist and/or a support group or eating disorder therapy group.
 This experienced, professional team can recognize warning signs and take immediate action to support you if you are moving into a “danger zone,” potentially requiring hospitalization or an intensive in-patient or out-patient program.

 Eating disorders always involve an element of negative self-belief, and emotional eating and binging serve as an attempt to nurture and love ourselves when we don’t feel loved by others.
-As such, and only when you are comfortable and open to it, we may offer family-based eating disorder treatment to help build a more effective support system.
-These family sessions are intended to teach your spouse, children or family members how to be thoughtful and supportive during your recovery.
+As such, and only when you are comfortable and open to it, I may offer family-based eating disorder treatment to help build a more effective support system.
+These family sessions are intended to teach your partner, children or family members how to be thoughtful and supportive during your recovery.